At a Glance

 3. Set up the matrix.

-Enter the Cards—these are the items that the participants will prioritize.
+Enter the Cards—these are the items that the contributors will prioritize.

 4. Publish the test.

-Select the button to publish the test and then copy the URL to share with your participants.
+Select the button to publish the test and then copy the URL to share with your contributors.

 How do I include my prioritization exercise link in my UserTesting test?